 I’m not much of a follow-the-rules kind of person so the thought of adhering to a strict diet automatically raises my internal rebel.
 Tell me that I can’t have something and I’ll want it even more—that’s human nature.
 But after much research I learned that there was one diet I could follow—the South Beach diet.

 One of the tenets of phase one is to eat a couple of snacks a day, with one of the acceptable snacks being beef jerky.
-I couldn’t remember the last time I had beef jerky and it’s not something I’d ordinarily buy but it appealed to me—that is until I looked at the label.
-All the packaged jerky had sugar in their list of ingredients and since this is not allowed on phase one, I realized that I’d have to make my own batch of beef jerky.
+Even though beef jerky is popular in Texas, I couldn’t remember the last time I had some.
+Though when I went to buy some and looked at the label, I saw that all packaged versions of jerky had sugar in their list of ingredients.
+And since this is not allowed on phase one, I realized that I’d have to make my own batch.

-Do you know how easy it is to make beef jerky at home?
-No, seriously, it’s one of the easiest things I’ve ever done.
+At first I thought this was going to be a complicated process, but do you know how easy it is to make beef jerky at home?
+Seriously, it’s one of the easiest things I’ve ever done.
 Not to mention it’s very impressive.
+Even if you don’t have a dehydrator, you can easily make beef jerky in the oven.
 Casually mention that you’re making beef jerky and everyone’s eyes will get wide and they’ll say, “Really?
 Cool!” and then of course they’ll ask you for a piece.

 Now, I say this after ruining my first batch and instead of making beef jerky making beef crackers (which actually aren’t all that bad, just not what I was expecting) so there is a bit of trial and error involved with the drying portion of the beef-jerky-making program.
 But even so, the flavor of the botched batch was spot on and the best beef jerky I’d ever tasted.